GustavoAnkelen/GustavoAnkelen/README.md

 ## About myself

-- 🔭 I’m currently working on some top secret projects
+- 🔭 I’m currently working on some top secret projects 🕵️
 - 🌱 I’m currently learning Data Science techniques (job) and Algebraic Geometry (pleasure)
 - 👯 I’m currently looking to collaborate on Data Science training/projects.
 - 📫 How to reach me: gustavo.arcaya97@gmail.com | gustavo[dot]arcaya97[at]gmail[dot]com
 - ⚡ Fun facts:
-    * I speak Spanish (I'm chilean), English, some Portuguese and a little bit of German.
+    * I speak Spanish (I'm chilean [help (?)]), English, some Portuguese and a little bit of German.
     * On my free time I enjoy playing the bass, mostly rock music 🤘
     * I've never broken a bone.